jstelzer/rust-mysql-demo/README.md

 The execution will stop if you CTRL+C out of it, or touch a file called disable-test.txt in the current working dir.

-In the current working dir, this reads a simple conf file that specifies the database url to connect to.
+In the current working dir, this reads a simple conf file named db-test.ini that specifies the database url to connect to.

 ## Example ini config
 [config]